abymsft/eShopLite-SemanticSearch-AzureAISearch/README.md

 #### Aspire AppHost

-Open the `program.cs` in `.\src\eShopAppHost\eShopAppHost.csproj`, and comment the main aspire lines, and uncomment the lines to only create and run the sqldb, the api project and the front end.
+Open the `program.cs` in `.\src\eShopAppHost\`, and comment the main aspire lines, and uncomment the lines to only create and run the sqldb, the api project and the front end.

 ![Comment the aspire lines and uncomment the last lines](./images/30RunUsingExistingServices.png)